GiannhsKer/PharmaceuticalStorage/README.md

-# PharnacyStorage - Pharmacy Management System
+# PharmacyStorage - Pharmacy Management System

 A Spring Boot REST API for managing a pharmacy’s drugs, categories, and stock movements.
 It supports recording in/out movements, filtering them by date and drug, and retrieving results in a clean response DTO.